-- Professionalism attendance, punctuality, preparation of plans and resources; teaching skills including poor communication processes; behaviour management; ability to accept and/or act upon advice and instruction; appropriate verbal or physical interactions with children or young people, families and staff; teamwork and all other aspects of professional standards and professional ethics; - Personal attributes initiative, reflective practice, empathy, warmth, enthusiasm, commitment, and - Unit and teaching requirements and standards as documented in unit requirements and assessments for the relevant program and level of course.
+- Professionalism attendance, punctuality, preparation of plans and resources; teaching skills including poor communication processes; behaviour management; ability to accept and/or act upon advice and instruction; appropriate verbal or physical interactions with children or young people, families, and staff; teamwork and all other aspects of professional standards and professional ethics. - Personal attributes initiative, reflective practice, empathy, warmth, enthusiasm, commitment, and - Unit and teaching requirements and standards as documented in unit requirements and assessments for the relevant program and level of course.

-The Mentor Teacher, university advisor, or school professional experience coordinator can identify a pre-service teacher as 'causing concern'.
+The Mentor Teacher, university advisor, or school

+professional experience coordinator can identify a pre-service teacher as 'causing concern'.
 Early identification of any concerns ensures that the Preservice Teacher receives appropriate support.
-It is essential that mentor teachers identify concerns

 It is essential that mentor teachers identify concerns on the written feedback they provide.
-Should a number of concerns be identified and/or the preservice teacher does not respond to feedback the Pre-service Teacher must be identified as "Requiring"
+Should several concerns be identified and/or the preservice teacher does not respond to feedback the Pre-service Teacher must be identified as "Requiring additional Support" and the procedures must be followed.